 What is PTAB?

-Eliot-Pearson Children’s School has a Parent Advisory Board and other committees that help organize different community events throughout the school year.
-We rely on family involvement to make all of our events a success and we need every family’s help.
+The parent Advisory Board at and various school committees Eliot-Pearson Children’s School help plan and organize different community events throughout the school year.
+We rely on family involvement to make all of our events a success.
+Every family participation counts!

 Purpose of PTAB

-The PTAB will be represented by all those who have relationships with the school, including: four Parent Co-Chairs who will be responsible for coordinating with Director of School, two Parents from each class who will serve as class parents and PTAB representatives, Director, School Operations Coordinator, one Head Teacher/Admin.
+The PTAB is represented by all those who have relationships with the school, including: four Parent Co-Chairs who are responsible for coordinating with Director of School; two Parents from each class who serve as class parents; and faculty and staff representatives, namely, the Director, School Coordinator, and one Head Teacher or administration staff.

 The PTAB will form teams as necessary to fulfill its mission.
-All members of the school community will be asked and highly encouraged to serve on at least one team.
+All members of the school community will be asked and highly encouraged to serve on one team, at least.

-Meetings are open to all and will be held three times a year in the evening.
-Committee meetings will be held as necessary and will be organized by committee chair(s).
-The first part of each meeting will consist of a brief review of business, followed by a more lengthy discussion on a particular focus/event topic(s) related to the school.
+Meetings are held three times a year in the evening and are open to all.
+Committee meetings are held as necessary and organized by committee chair(s).
+The first part of each meeting consists of a brief review of business, followed by a more lengthy discussion on a particular focus/event topic(s) related to the school.
 The Parent Co-Chairs of PTAB and Director will establish goals and mission for fundraising before school begins each year.